Hi, my name is Edward A. Eastman.

-For Edward, it's about the final image.
-Does it touch his heart, his mind, his soul?
-Does it speak to him?
-If it does, he hopes the image speaks to you also.
+For me, it's about the final image.
+Does it touch my heart, my mind, some deeper part of me?
+Does it speak to me?